 Binge drinking is the term commonly used to describe drinking heavily over a short period of time with the intention of becoming intoxicated.
 This can be very harmful to a person’s health and wellbeing.
 As well as increasing the risk of health problems, binge drinking can lead young people to take risks and put themselves in dangerous situations.

 Common effects of binge episodes include:

 - Nausea and vomiting

 Car accidents are a leading cause of death for teenagers.
-In the 12 months prior to April 2010 in Victoria, 41 drivers and riders were killed who tested at or over 0.05 (which is the legal limit for blood alcohol concentration (BAC)).
+In the 12 months prior to April 2010 in Victoria, 41 drivers and riders were killed who tested at or over 0.05 (the legal limit for blood alcohol concentration (BAC)).
 Of those, six were aged under 21, 16 were aged 21–29, 11 were aged 30–39 and eight were aged 40 years and over.